 The ideas and opinions expressed on this program do not necessarily reflect the teachings of Unity.
-Unity respects a wide range of spiritual thoughts and beliefs, as reflected in the diverse range of subjects presented on Unity Online Radio.

 Chris Attwood worked with Janet Bray Attwood and Sylva Dvorak, Ph.D., to create Your Hidden Riches: Unleashing the Power of Ritual to Create a Life of Meaning and Purpose.
 Chris describes how we can use everyday rituals and ceremonial rituals to Activate the Power of Yes and keep us focused on the kind of life we want.
 How does Simon Cowell stay focused?
 He climbs a tree every morning!
 To find out how to get the book (free through October 10), go to www.thehiddenriches.com.
 There is also a sample list of rituals to spark your imagination.

 No matter where you are in your personal or professional life, you can always go on a Vision Quest, and you don’t have to fast in a desert to do it.
 Beverly talks with Rosaura Cepeda about how organizations and individuals are going through their own rites of passage as they transition and transform into something even greater.
 Rosaura has worked with individuals from MIT, the U.S. Department of Commerce, and Johnson and Johnson, and she works with individuals like you and me as well.
 Contact her at email@example.com.